The Advantages of a Random Drug Testing

 1. Ensure that the selection process is truly random.

-An employee that believes you are singling them out and selecting them disproportionately more often than other employees might claim your drug testing process is discriminatory.
+An employee that believes you are singling them singling them out more than others might claim the drug testing process is discriminatory.

 2. Don’t wait too long between selection and testing.

 After you have notified randomly selected employees that they will be tested, keep the interval short for carrying out the testing.
 The more advance notice you give employees, the higher the risk you’ll run of some workers finding ways to escape detection.
-One effective way to limit the time between when you notify an employee and when you conduct the test is by having drug-testing kits, like those from uVera Diagnostics, available at your workplace.
+One effective way to limit the time between when you notify an employee and when you conduct the test is by having drug-testing kits.
+These are kits like those from uVera Diagnostics, available at your workplace.

-Set to SAMHSA (Substance Abuse and Mental Health Services Administration) cut-off levels, our urine drug test kits are used by businesses and organizations in a wide range of industries from staffing to medical to criminal justice to construction and more.
+Set to SAMHSA (Substance Abuse and Mental Health Services Administration) cut-off levels, our urine drug test kits are used by businesses, organizations and agencies in a wide range of industries from staffing to medical to criminal justice to construction and more.
+We make it easy for you to search for information and drug tests by type of drug tested too.
+This includes drug descriptions, street names, what the drugs look like, the dangers and side effects, links to the drug tests for each drug, etc.

 This information is meant for awareness and education purposes only.
-Any medical or life saving advice should come from experts.
+In addition, any medical or life-saving advice should come from experts.
 Always consult with your physician about any and all drugs.
-If it is an emergency, dial 911 or call emergency services.
+In conclusion, if it is an emergency, dial 911 or call emergency services.